macey26/100-days-of-code/log.md

 **Link(s) to work**: [Doctor Who guess who app](https://github.com/macey26/dr-who-tardis-game)

+### Day 5: January 3rd, 2018

+**Today's Progress**: Made a handle using CSS today.
+It was very small and hard to position.
+Worked on getting the lock and handle fixed into position, it still needs work, but I'm getting there.

+**Thoughts**: It seems like I am taking my time to get the work done, but I feel like I am learning so much about CSS.

+**Link(s) to work**: [Doctor Who guess who app](https://github.com/macey26/dr-who-tardis-game)

 <!--### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.